shopware5/devdocs/source/designers-guide/theme-php/index.md

 ## Adding JavaScript and CSS

 Working with compressors isn't always as easy as adding the files to your HTML structure using `script` tags.
-The built-in javascript compressor is as easy as this and perfectly suited your workflow as a web developer.
+The built-in JavaScript compressor is as easy as this and perfectly suited your workflow as a web developer.

 ### Adding JavaScript

-Simply place your javascript files in the `frontend/_public` folder and add their paths to the `$javascript` array in your `Theme.php`, and you're good to go:
+Simply place your JavaScript files in the `frontend/_public` folder and add their paths to the `$javascript` array in your `Theme.php`, and you're good to go:

 ```
 /** @var array Defines the files which should be compiled by the javascript compressor */